robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 ---

 Would you like me to help you **map your existing fragments** (like the restroom scene, the bus vignette, the library, the hand-holding) onto this scaffold, so you can see the necklace starting to take shape?

+Same issue again - quite frustrating: purchased libraries disappear!

+This happened a few months back: all of a sudden, my piece instrument assignments default to basic.
+Not even Free MuseSounds: Basic.
+I had purchased Spitfire's Symphony Strings and Woodwinds for MuseSounds.
+They show up in MuseHub as purchased.
+I have updated MuseHub to the latest version.
+Is there some incantation I need to do or sacrifice I need to burn to get my libraries back?
+Is anyone else experiencing this?
+Is there some way to avoid this happening again?